cookiengineer/anet-a8-upgrades/README.md

-Important: The Z-Axis stepper motors should be replaced with stronger 17-ones, as many users (including me) had troubles with a stuck Z-axis motor driver that was too weak to liften the X-carriage.
+Important: The Z-Axis stepper motors should be replaced with stronger 17-ones, as many users (including me) had troubles with a stuck Z-axis motor driver that was too weak to lift the
+X-carriage.